hasnarof/mppl-rabbani/README.md

 # Hijaby Mall

-This is an e-commerce website built by Laravel, React, Bootstrap, Inertia JS, and MySQL.
+This is a full stack e-commerce website built by Laravel, React, Bootstrap, Inertia JS, and MySQL.

 ## Features